-The carrying amounts reported in the accompanying financial statements for cash and cash equivalents, prepaid expenses and other current assets, the security deposit and accounts payable and accrued expenses approximate fair value because of the short-term maturity of these financial instruments.
-The fair value for marketable securities, warrant liabilities, and certain other assets and liabilities is discussed in Notes 3, 12, and 15, respectively.
+The carrying amounts reported in the accompanying financial statements for cash and cash equivalents, prepaid expenses and other assets, and accounts payable and accrued expenses approximate fair value because of the short-term maturity of these financial instruments.
+The fair value of warrant liabilities is discussed in Note 12, the fair value of marketable securities and certain other assets and liabilities is discussed in Note 16.